Authentication & Authorization

 }

-Passkeys (WebAuthn / FIDO2)
+Passkeys (WebAuthn / FIDO2)โ

-The modern passwordless standard.
+The modern passwordless standard โ phishing-resistant.

 1. Server sends challenge

-2. Device creates public/private key pair
+2. Device creates public/private key pair (per origin)

-4. Server stores public key + credential ID
+4. Server stores: public key + credential ID

 1. Server sends challenge

-3. Device signs challenge with private key
+3. Device signs the challenge with private key

-Authorization Models
+Authorization Modelsโ

-RBAC (Role-Based Access Control)
+RBAC (Role-Based Access Control)โ

 Roles: ADMIN, MANAGER, USER, GUEST